danielnbarbosa/drlnd_navigation/README.md

 - Windows (32-bit): click [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
 - Windows (64-bit): click [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-Place the file in the top level directory of the repo and unzip the file.
+Download the file into the top level directory of this repo and unzip it.

 ### Train your agent
 To train the agent run `python bananas.py`.
 This will fire up the Unity environment and output live training statistics to the command line.
 When training is finished you'll have a saved model in `checkpoints/solved.pth` and see some graphs that help visualize the agent's learning progress.
 It should take the agent around 150 - 250 episodes to solve the environment.

 To watch your trained agent interact with the environment run `python bananas.py --render`.
 This will load the saved weights from a checkpoint file.
+A previously trained model is included in this repo.

-Mac users will need to execute python using `pythonw` instead of `python` due to matplotlib requiring a framework build of python.
+Mac users may need to execute python using `pythonw` instead of `python` due to matplotlib requiring a framework build of python.
 More details [here](https://matplotlib.org/faq/osx_framework.html).

 Feel to experiment with modifying the hyperparameters to see how it affects training.

+### Report
 See the [report](results/Report.md) for more insight on how I arrived at the current hyperparameters.